flux-framework/flux-core/doc/man3/flux_shell_get_info.rst

 ::

+   "id":i,
+   "name":s,
    "broker_rank":i,
    "ntasks":i
    "taskids":s
-   "resources": { "cores":s, ... }
+   "resources": { "ncores":i, "cores":s, ... }

-where :var:`broker_rank` is the broker rank on which the target shell rank of the query is running, :var:`ntasks` is the number of tasks running under that shell rank, :var:`taskids` is a list of task id assignments for those tasks (an RFC 22 idset string), and :var:`resources` is a dictionary of
+where :var:`id` is the shell rank, :var:`name` is the hostname of that shell rank, :var:`broker_rank` is the broker rank on which the target shell rank of the query is running, :var:`ntasks` is the number of tasks running under that shell rank, :var:`taskids` is a list of task id assignments for those tasks (an RFC 22 idset string), and :var:`resources` is a dictionary of